 himself, which earned them the name of the “Hell-fire Club”.

-However there is no evidence to support these claims, and most probably
+However there seems to be no evidence to support these claims, they

-worshiped the old gods in their own way as they envisioned them.
+merely worshiped the old gods in their own way as they envisioned it.

 London by Paul Whitehead and conveyed to Medmenham by coach.